 Metric resources

-The metric resources of the dictionary service enable overriding default dictionary entries with your own definitions, creating new entries for metrics not included in the default dictionary, and managing custom entries.
+Use the metric resources of the dictionary service to override default dictionary entries with your own definitions, create new entries for metrics not included in the default dictionary, and manage custom entries.

 Resource list